 Resolving Relationships or Creating New Ones

-Legacy isn’t just about what people will remember about you – it’s about who will remember you!
+Legacy isn’t just about what people will remember about you - it’s about who will remember you!
 Just as the generativity vs. stagnation stage offers a chance to take control of your health, it also offers a chance to take control of your relationships.
 Friends, family, and other social circles at this age offer more benefits than just people to see and memories to make.
-People with tight social networks are more likely to stay mentally sharp and physically healthy.
+People with tight social networks are likelier to stay mentally sharp and physically healthy.
 Taking the extra time to reconnect with friends or form networks within charity organizations is a great way to ensure that you create a lasting legacy and stick around long enough to go through the last stage in Erikson’s stages of psychosocial development.

 How Is This Crisis Resolved?